roblanf/minion_qc/README.md

 ## Quick start

-The input for the script is one or more `sequencing_summary.txt` files produced by ONT's Albacore or Guppy basecalles, based on data from one or more MinION or PromethION flowcells.
+The input for the script is one or more `sequencing_summary.txt` files produced by ONT's Albacore or Guppy basecallers, based on data from one or more MinION or PromethION flowcells.
 MinIONQC autodetects which kind of flowcell your data came from.

+#### One `sequencing_summary.txt` file

 To run it on one `sequencing_summary.txt` file, just point it to a single `sequencing_summary.txt` file like this:

 ```
 Rscript MinIONQC.R -i path/to/sequencing_summary.txt
 ```

+#### Multiple `sequencing_summary.txt` files in different directories

 To run it on a directory with multiple `sequencing_summary.txt` files, make sure that each file is called  `sequencing_summary.txt`, and is contained in a separate directory with a unique name (this will be used as the name of the flowcell), then: